Distributed Wasserstein Barycenters via Displacement Interpolation: Proofs of results in Section

-\begin{proof}[Proof of Corollary~\ref{co:discr-gen-uni}] We focus on proving the results for the directed PaWBar algorithm.
-First, consider the initial measures as in case~\ref{it:co-1}.
-As mentioned in~\cite[Section~2.3]{VMP-YZ:20}, the set of absolute continuous measures in $\PP(\R)$ forms a compatible collection.
-Then, for any $i\in V$, we use the well-known property that $\mu_i(t)=(F^{-1}_{\mu_i(t)})_{\#}\mathcal{L}$, with $\mathcal{L}$ being the Lebesgue measure on $[0,1]$.
-Moreover, the solution to the Monge optimal transport problem from $\mu_{i,0}$ to $\mu_{j,0}$ for any $i,j\in V$ provides the so-called Brenier's map $F^{-1}_{\mu_{j,0}}\circ F_{\mu_{i,0}}$ \cite[Theorem~2.5]{FS:15}.
-We use these two results in the expression for the Wasserstein barycenter $\mu_{\infty}$ in statement~\ref{it-cont-gen-dir} of Theorem~\ref{th:cont-gen} and conclude the proof.
+\begin{proof}[Proof of Corollary~\ref{co:discr-gen-uni}] We only focus on proving the results for the directed PaWBar algorithm, since the proofs for the symmetric PaWBar algorithm are very similar and thus omitted.
+Consider any two absolutely continuous measures $\alpha,\beta \in \PP(\R)$.
+Then, we have 1) $\alpha=(F^{-1}_{\alpha})_{\#}\mathcal{L}$, with $\mathcal{L}$ being the Lebesgue measure on $[0,1]$; and 2) the optimal transport map from $\alpha$ to $\beta$ is the so-called Brenier's map $T^\beta_\alpha = F^{-1}_{\beta}\circ F_{\alpha}$~\cite[Theorem~2.5]{FS:15}.
+Thus, since any measure obtained from a displacement interpolation is another absolutely continuous measure in $\PP(\R)$, it is straightforward to conclude that the set of all absolutely continuous measures forms a compatible collection which is closed under interpolation.
+Since Theorem~\ref{th:cont-gen}'s assumption is satisfied, we can fix any $\gamma\in\{\mu_{i,0}\}_{i\in V}$ and replace the Brenier's maps $F^{-1}_{\mu_{i,0}}\circ F_{\gamma}$, $i\in V$, in the Wasserstein barycenter $\mu_{\infty}$ expression in statement~\ref{it-cont-gen-dir} of Theorem~\ref{th:cont-gen} to conclude the proof.

-Now we consider case~\ref{it:co-2}.
-We refer to~\cite[Section~2.3]{VMP-YZ:20} for the proof that shows that these particular Gaussian distributions form a compatible collection.
-Finally, Theorem~\ref{th:cont-gen} implies the convergence to the Wasserstein barycenter and~\cite[Theorem~2.4]{YC-TTG-AT:19} provides the shown characterization of the barycenter.
-This concludes the proof.